Garmin API

 Download Sample Data

 Provides a high-level snapshot of a user’s health information throughout a single day.
-It is stored internally as garmin_health_daily and includes the following fields:
+This corresponds to the information in Garmin Connect’s “My Day” section.
+It is stored internally as garmin_health_daily, and includes the following fields:

-• Date: The user’s local calendar date the health information belongs to.
+• Date: The user’s local calendar date to which the health information belongs.
 Internally stored as date.

 • Start Time: Start time of the period.
 Internally stored as start_time.